LaborCoinCreator/LaborCoin/final-launch/deployment-records/deployments.md

 All contract addresses, deployment transactions, verification records, and constructor arguments have been archived.

-Final Launch Approved:
+Final Launch Approved: True

-Date:
+Date: 2026-06-24

-Signature / Maintainer:
+Signature / Maintainer: The LaborCoin Creator